minhtrang4078/Pre-launching-insights-for-a-handmade-product-on-Etsy/README.md

 # Context & purposes:
 - Quick market reseach for (house/architecture) painting products for an online shop (entity in Germany).
-- Product characteristics: handmade, maybe digital or painting on paper, based on real life house photo
+- Product characteristics: handmade, maybe digital or painting on paper, based on real life house/architecture photo
 - Finding the trends and nessesary information focus on products and prices on Etsy, the biggest hand-made market available now.

 # Questions